Nerwyn/android-tv-card/README.md

 <img src="https://raw.githubusercontent.com/Nerwyn/android-tv-card/main/assets/editor_actions_interactions_keyboard_prompt.png" alt="editor actions interactions keyboard prompt" width="300"/>

 <img src="https://raw.githubusercontent.com/Nerwyn/android-tv-card/main/assets/keyboard_dialog_custom_prompt.png" alt="keyboard dialog custom prompt" width="300"/>

+For Android TV you need to include the Android TV Remote integration remote entity ID at the general or action level as it is used to send the keys enter and delete (backspace).

+For Roku make sure to include both the remote and media player IDs at the general or action level, as the remote is used for normal keyboard entry while the media player is used for search.

 #### Keyboard - Seamless Text Entry